 6) Multiple instances of errors in the regulatory disclosures India Nippon Electricals Ltd:

 While analysing the annual reports and other stock exchange filings done by India Nippon Electricals Ltd, an investor comes across many instances where the company made a mistake.
 In many cases, the company had to resubmit the regulatory disclosure after correcting the mistake.

-In FY2018 annual report, in the related party transactions disclosure at page 144, the company made a mistake and repeated the value of the investment in LTVS (Lucas TVS Ltd, a relative of the parent company) in the section for Synergy Shakthi Renewable Energy Pvt Ltd (an associate) as well.
+In the FY2018 annual report, in the related party transactions disclosure on page 144, the company made a mistake and repeated the value of the investment in LTVS (Lucas TVS Ltd, a relative of the parent company) in the section for Synergy Shakthi Renewable Energy Pvt Ltd (an associate) as well.